 No matter what you are doing in life.
-Sit with yourself and get to know you and what you want out of life.
+Sit with yourself and get to know yourself and what you want out of life.
 Even if you think everything is all fine and dandy.
 It is best to take a step back once in a while.

 If not for fixing issues in your life.
 You know those ones that don’t align with what you want for yourself.

-Take a step back to just check-in.
+Take a step back to just check in.
 Take a much-needed break from the constant rollercoaster of life.
 Make sure everything is running smoothly.

 Take a step back once in a while so you can move forward without any regret on your end.
-You know want to wake up one day looking at yourself in the mirror asking yourself “Who is that girl I see staring straight back at me?
+You know want to wake up one day looking at yourself in the mirror and asking yourself “Who is that girl I see staring straight back at me?
 Why is my reflection someone I don’t know?”

 Until next time, Have a great day!